-This technical memorandum is to summarize the impacts to B-44-124 which goes over WIS 441.
-This bridge is known as the Fox River Valley Railroad structure that is operated by CN Railroad.
+This technical memorandum is to summarize the impacts to B-44-124 which goes over WIS 441 (known as the Fox River Valley Railroad structure that is operated by CN Railroad).
 The USH 41/WIS 441 Operational Needs Study is evaluating the need for roadway improvements to meet future capacity demands.